Confidence regions for entries of a large precision matrix: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to the Co-Editor, an Associate Editor and two anonymous referees for constructive comments and suggestions.
 This research was undertaken with the assistance of resources provided at the NCI National Facility systems at the Australian National University through the ANU Allocation Scheme supported by the Australian Government.
-Jinyuan Chang was supported in part by the Fundamental Research Funds for the Central Universities (Grant No. JBK150501), NSFC (Grant No. 11501462), the Center of Statistical Research at SWUFE, and the Joint Lab of Data Science and Business Intelligence at SWUFE.
+The authors would like to thank Pauline O'Shaughnessy for her great help in getting us started with the supercomputer Raijin.
+Jinyuan Chang was supported in part by the Fundamental Research Funds for the Central Universities (Grant No. JBK1802069, JBK171121), NSFC (Grant No. 11501462), the Center of Statistical Research at SWUFE, and the Joint Lab of Data Science and Business Intelligence at SWUFE.
 Qiwei Yao was supported in part by an EPSRC research grant.